 Red Box is pleased to offer a great range of ground power equipment for this aircraft, including tugs, ground power units, start power units, aviation tools, and more, which are perfectly suited to the requirements of the Beechcraft 24 Sierra aircrafts.

-This includes the popular RBI9400T mechanic hand trolley case complete with 161 BAHCO tools, the 701D tug, and the RBPS25 continuous power unit, which is ideal for diagnostic work, pre flight checks or for continuous powering of equipment during operations, without draining the onboard aircraft batteries.
+This includes the RBI9650T Avionics Toolkit complete with 266 BAHCO tools, the 701E tug, and the RBPS25 start power unit.
 We also offer a combination of start and continuous power in one unit for the Beechcraft 24 Sierra aircrafts in our TC3000 range.